-We’ve chosen seven great apps to make your life as a small business owner easier.
+Here are seven well-known apps that could make your life as a small business owner easier.

 QuickBooks by Intuit is one of the most well-known invoicing and accounting apps for small businesses.
-It’s also regarded as one of the best: we featured it in our list of the best accounting software for small businesses.
+We featured it in our list of the best accounting software for small businesses.

 QuickBooks is a general accounting app that can streamline your business’s finances.
 You can even connect your online bank account to the software, reducing any manual data entry errors.